-- CPR Certification - Proof of offer of employment from an approved school district. - Passed the Reading Instruction Competence Assessment (RICA) (Multiple Subjects only). - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.
+- · CPR Certification - Proof of offer of employment from an approved school district. - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.

 Master of Arts in Teaching

 Applicants interested in the Master of Arts Degree in Teacher, must have earned a baccalaureate degree from a regionally accredited institution, or its equivalent, with a minimum GPA of 2.5.
 Official transcripts must be provided from all previously attended colleges and universities.
 Applicants must be able to provide proof of completion of U.S. Constitution coursework or passage of approved exam.
 If no proof is available students will be required to complete USU's HIS120.